 What are restrictive permits?

-Any permit can be restricted to personalise it to the level you are at or wish your permit to be limited to.
-This allows you to lead the activity within certain parameters.
+Any permit can be restricted to personalise it to the level an applicant is at, or wishes their permit to be limited to.
+This allows an applicant to lead their activity within certain parameters.

-You can then gain further experience, which could lead to a less restrictive permit in future, should you wish to get one.
-This is rather than not allowing you any permit, and thus not giving you an opportunity to gain experience leading groups until you have the skills to gain an unrestricted permit.
+They can then gain further experience, which could lead to a less restrictive permit in future, should they wish to get one.
+This is rather than not allowing them any permit, and thus not giving them any opportunity to gain experience leading groups until they have the skills to gain an unrestricted permit.

 Is the permit scheme compatible with Mountain Training awards?

 The permit scheme is solely for those operating in Scouting, and permits can be issued to restrict the activity to certain areas.
-Mountain Training awards apply across the UK.
+Mountain Training qualifications apply across the UK.